KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-transitfeed by bnitkin](https://github.com/bnitkin/MMM-transitfeed)

-1. There is no `package.json`.
-We need this file to gather information about the module for the module list page.
-2. Typo: Found `Magic Mirror` in file `MMM-transitfeed.js`: Replace it with `MagicMirror²`.
-3. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-4. Recommendation: Found `new Date()` in file `node_helper.js`: Replace it by `new Date(Date.now())`: [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
-5. Recommendation: No ESLint configuration was found.
+1. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-TranslatedMessages by ahmedwab](https://github.com/ahmedwab/MMM-TranslatedMessages)